-- 1. The student may request not to remain in the placement agency during the period of the strike or work action.
-The student will be supported in this decision by the department, and will not suffer any academic consequences.
+- The student may request not to remain in the placement agency during the period of the strike or work action.
+The student will be supported in this decision by the department and will not suffer any academic consequences.
 The field hours missed during the strike period will need to be made up by the student during the regular semester, break periods, and/or in an extended placement through May/June of the academic year.
-A plan for missed hours make up will be developed by the student's field faculty liaison in consultation with the Senior Associate Dean for Field Education, the student and the field instructor. - 2.
+A plan to make up missed hours will be developed by the Field Faculty Liaison in consultation with the student, the Field Instructor and the Assistant Dean as needed. - 2.
 The student may request to remain in the placement setting during the period of strike or work action.
 This option will be available only when the Department can be sure that the educational integrity of the field work placement can be maintained.
 This means that the supervisory requirements, caseload requirements and other expectations of field work can be consistently met by the agency during the strike or work action period and that there is no danger to the student.
 Students wishing to remain in the agency must discuss this plan with the Field Faculty Liaison who will verify the agency's ability to provide appropriate supervision and educational experiences.
-The student will be supported in this decision, and will not suffer any academic consequences.
+The student will be supported in this decision and will not suffer any academic consequences.

-If a strike or work action continues beyond a three week period, a reassessment of the ability of the agency to provide the appropriate supervision and educational experiences will be made by the Field Faculty Liaison.
+If a strike or work action continues beyond a three-week period, a reassessment of the ability of the agency to provide the appropriate supervision and educational experiences will be made by the Field Faculty Liaison.
 If the agency is found not able to meet the educational requirements of the field department, the student may be relocated to another agency site until the strike or work action have been resolved, and/or until the agency is able to provide the appropriate educational activities; or the student may be replaced.